Eric D. Eberhard

 From 1989 to 1995 he served as the General Counsel and Staff Director on the Senate Committee on Indian Affairs for Senator John McCain of Arizona.
 In that capacity he had direct responsibility for legislation relating to the protection of the environment on Indian lands, Indian cultural resources protection, gaming, water rights, self-determination and self-governance, tribal courts and economic development.

 In December, 2000, the U. S. Senate confirmed President Clinton's appointment of Mr. Eberhard to the Board of Trustees of the Morris K. Udall Foundation.
 President Bush nominated Mr. Eberhard for a second term on the Board in 2005 and he was confirmed by the Senate in 2007.
 From 2001 to 2011 he chaired the Board's Committee on the Native Nations Institute.
-In 2011, he was elected as Chairman of the Board of Trustees.
-He also serves as the Vice-Chairman of the Native American Concerns Committee of the American Bar Association's Committee on Individual Rights and Responsibilities and is a Life Fellow of the American Bar Foundation.
+From 2011 to 2015, he served as Chairman of the Board of Trustees.
+In 2015, President Obama nominated Mr. Eberhard to another term on the Board of Trustees.
+He served as the Vice-Chairman of the Native American Concerns Committee of the American Bar Association's Committee on Individual Rights and Responsibilities from 2002-2015 and is a Life Fellow of the American Bar Foundation.
+Mr. Eberhand is an Associate Justice of the Court of Appeals of the Confederated Tribes of Coos, Lower Umpqua and Suislaw Indians in Oregon.
+He is a frequent speaker at various academic and CLE programs.

 He has been recognized by Best Lawyers in America and Chambers.
 At Dorsey & Whitney he was recognized as the Partner of the Year, the Diversity Partner of the Year and the Pro Bono Partner of the Year.
-He has been honored by the United South and Eastern Tribes, Navajo Nation and its courts, the National Indian Gaming Association, the National Association of Indian Legal Services Programs, the Intertribal Timber Council and the American Indian Religious Freedom Coalition for outstanding service and contributions.
+He has been honored by the United South and Eastern Tribes, the Navajo Nation and its courts, Dine Community College, The Intertribal Council of Arizona, the National Indian Gaming Association, the National Association of Indian Legal Services Programs, the Intertribal Timber Council and the American Indian Religious Freedom Coalition for outstanding service and contributions.
+In 2013 Mr. Eberhard was presented with the Lifetime Achievement Award by the Northwest Indian Bar Association.

 Seattle University School of Law